 We invite you to come to visit!
 Teachers, residents, or families - we offer workshops on a wide range of subject matter that creates hands-on opportunities, engaging learners of any age.
 We do farm tours focused on practical food growing, making, and preserving food and livestock care and maintenance.
 Use our contact page to reach out and plan your field trip.

 We offer FARM CAMP each summer so youth can experience urban agriculture in a hands-on setting.
-The farm offers kids a place to explore the natural world around them, question where their food comes from, and consider what they put in their bodies.
+The farm offers an intergenerational group a place to explore the natural world, question where their food comes from, and consider what they put in their bodies.
 Working with animals is a unique learning experience that leads to new confidence and new friends.